fireclouu/android-ds4-usb-hid-support/README.md

-# Android USB HID support for Dualshock 4 (a research Work-in-progress)
+# Android USB HID support for Dualshock 4 for (kernel lower than 6.x) (a research Work-in-progress)
 Reverse-engineering study of how android handles USB HID connection with my personal Dualshock 4 controller

 # I made it fun to read!